sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/java.md

 ## Understanding the code

-The application is a simple Go app with a single controller `Controller.java` that exports two endpoints:
+The application is a simple Spring Boot app with a single controller `Controller.java` that exports two endpoints:

 - `/token` : generate a token for a given Room name and Participant name.
 - `/webhook` : receive LiveKit webhook events.